 About

-I spent 15 years as a cognitive behavioural therapist before I switched to software engineering.
-The through-line is the same problem: people (and now machines) produce confident, coherent output that is sometimes completely wrong, and the interesting work is building systems that catch it.
+The through-line across all of it is the same problem: people, and now machines, produce confident, coherent output that’s sometimes completely wrong, and the real work is building the systems that catch it.

 What I’m building